benevolentprof/ionic-aws-starter/README.md

 This project is a repaired version of the [Ionic AWS Starter](https://github.com/ionic-team/starters/tree/master/ionic-angular/official/aws)
 The app is intended to work with [AWS Mobile Hub](https://aws.amazon.com/mobile/).

-After my fixes, the app runs, though there's an error that shows up on the console when viewing the Account page.
+After my fixes, the app runs, though the avatar image on the Account page is still broken.
 The AWS Amplify module returns a URL to a file that doesn't exist, which leads to a 404.
 Is this correct behaviour?
 The doesn't seem to be anything on [Ampify issues](https://github.com/aws/aws-amplify/issues?utf8=%E2%9C%93&q=label%3AStorage+) and I have asked a
 [question on StackOverflow](https://stackoverflow.com/questions/51070118/what-is-returned-by-storage-get-in-aws-amplify-when-the-file-doesnt-exist).
+And I can't upload an image, some 403 and CORS errors.

 I think I'm going to shuffle over to Firebase now, [just like everybody else](https://ionicframework.com/survey/2017#tools).